mega-calibrator/GUI-for-apple-studio-17-ADC/README.md

 run `adccrtgui`

 ## Usage
-use mouse and keyboard to adjust controls usually available in the OSD menu of your PC CRT monitor
+use mouse and keyboard to adjust your Apple ADC Studio Display's geometry, and degauss the monitor!

-save and load profiles of settings

-degauss the monitor

-## Notes
-the read button should be used after changing the resolution or settings on the monitor itself
+the read button should be used after changing the resolution

 the monitor will forget the changes made through software if you for change change resolution or power cycle
 <br/>